NuGet/docs.microsoft.com-nuget/docs/concepts/MSBuild-props-and-targets.md

 The tooling itself cannot provide explicit guidance for how to author these props and targets as they will vary based on the need of the package author and the target projects themselves.

-There are a few things that must not be done in packages' props and targets, such not specifying properties and items that affect restore, as those will be automatically excluded.
+There are a few things that must not be done in packages' props and targets, such as not specifying properties and items that affect restore, as those will be automatically excluded.

 - Some examples of properties that must not be added or updated: TargetFramework, TargetFrameworkMoniker, TargetPlatforMoniker, AssetTargetFallback etc.
 - Some examples of items that must not be added or updated: PackageReference, PackageVersion, PackageDownload etc.